-Focuses on critical thinking and communication strategies to advance students' reasoning skills to develop well thought out, reasoned, clear and concise oral and written communication and present them using transmedia.
-Students learn effective, engaging and strategic use of interactive media, emerging and distributed technologies for storytelling and to convey well-articulated and powerful narratives.
+This course focuses on critical thinking and communication strategies to advance students' reasoning skills to develop well-thought-out, reasoned, clear, and concise oral and written communications and present them using transmedia.
+Students learn effective, engaging, and strategic use of interactive media; emerging and distributed technologies for storytelling; and how to convey well-articulated and powerful narratives.

 MSED 602 - Virtual Learning, Collaboration and Transmedia (3)

-Explores virtual and integrated learning technologies and their applications to learning organizations, learning communities, educational settings.
+The course explores virtual and integrated learning technologies and their applications to learning organizations, learning communities, and educational settings.
 Future-ready technologies and techniques are applied for experiential, collaborative, social, and distributed learning.
-Students investigate virtual communication tools, integration of social media, and virtual collaboration tools, digital storytelling and their application to their professional and scholarly interests.
+Students investigate virtual communication tools, integration of social media, virtual collaboration tools, digital storytelling, and their application to their professional and scholarly interests.

 MSED 603 - Ethics, Values and Inclusion (3)

-Introduces the student to the study of ethics as a basis for value clarification, decision making, and responsible leadership in inclusive organizations and communities.
+This course introduces the student to the study of ethics as a basis for value clarification, decision making, and responsible leadership in inclusive organizations and communities.
 Elements of ethical leadership such as cultural proficiency, social justice, power, equity, and privilege are examined.
-Students investigate application and practices relevant to their academic and professional interests.
+Students investigate applications and practices relevant to their academic and professional interests.

 MSED 604 - Program Design and Evaluation (3)

-Focuses on analysis, design, development, implementation and assessment of learning-based solutions to organizational challenges in a variety of learning organization environments including K-12, higher education, private and public sectors,.
-Introduces models and methods of learning theory and cognition, and learning assessments as a response to identified needs and gaps in intended organizational results.
-Students will investigate application and practices of learning design, cognition and evaluation relevant to their academic and professional interests.
+The course focuses on analysis, design, development, implementation, and assessment of learning-based solutions to organizational challenges in a variety of learning organization environments including K–12, higher education, and private and public sectors.
+It introduces models and methods of learning theory and cognition and learning assessments as a response to identified needs and gaps in intended organizational results.
+Students will investigate applications and practices of learning design, cognition, and evaluation relevant to their academic and professional interests.

 MSED 605 - Applied Analytics and Data Visualization (3)

-Introduce students to various methods of applied data analysis with an emphasis on the analysis of quantitative data.
+This course introduces students to various methods of applied data analysis with an emphasis on the analysis of quantitative data.
 Students will learn about modern forms of data gathering including the mining and extraction of big data.
 Students will also learn to report data using powerful statistical packages and the latest web-based visualization platforms.
 Last, students will learn the fundamentals of inferential statistical analysis.
-While basic statistical theory will be covered, the emphasis of the course will be on the development of empirical inquiries and the understanding, presentation and communication of data in organizational, workplace, and educational contexts.
+While basic statistical theory will be covered, the emphasis of the course will be on the development of empirical inquiries and the understanding, presentation, and communication of data in organizational, workplace, and educational contexts.

 MSED 606 - Entrepreneurial Leadership for Innovation and Change (3)

-Examines the role of entrepreneurial leader in developing innovative solutions that align with personal and organizational mission, vision and values.
+This course examines the role of the entrepreneurial leader in developing innovative solutions that align with personal and organizational mission, vision, and values.
 Focus is placed on how a leader shepherds sustainable change from ideation, to fruition, and to evolution without positional power.
-Students will explore methods and engage in processes to support innovation, adaptation and learning; and promote the endeavor by building coalitions and persuasive broad based organizational support.
+Students will explore methods and engage in processes to support innovation, adaptation, and learning and promote the endeavor by building coalitions and persuasive broad-based organizational support.